binsalsager/ROS2-Learning-Journal/README.md

 ros2 pkg create <package_name> --build-type ament_python

 Creates a new Python package inside the src folder.
+For C++, use --build-type ament_cmake.

 colcon build